acheltonzuzi/django_docker/README.md

 # Django Docker Boilerplate

-A base project to quickly start Django applications with Docker, PostgreSQL, and best practices.
+A simple example of how to set up Django in Docker.
 ## 🚀 Technologies Used

 - [Python](https://www.python.org/)